 - I’ll leave when she arrives.

-These are the basic difference between the two.
+These are the basic differences between the two.
 They might look the same, but both have different purposes.